seinecle/blog/_posts/2021-11-11-best-worst-scaling-online-free-application.md

 </div>
 <br/>
 <br/>
-BWs is the only method which produced a smooth ranking.
-The two other methods have big ups and downs which are due to the ways the questions were asked - clearly artefacts of measurement.
+BWs is the only method which produced a smooth ranking, as should be expected.
+The two other methods have big ups and downs which are due to their design specificities - clearly artefacts of measurement.

 ###